score-spec/score-compose/examples/03-dependencies/README.md

 Score uses `resources` section to describe workload's dependencies.
 This mechanism can be used to spin-up multi-service setups with `docker-compose`.

-For example, `service-a.yaml` score file describes a service that has two dependencies: `service-b` (another workload) and a PostgreSQL database instance:
+For example, `service-a.yaml` score file describes a service that has two dependencies: `service-b` (another workload), and a PostgreSQL database instance:

 ```yaml
 apiVersion: score.dev/v1b1